neuralknight/nknight/README.md

 - Launch the local server with
 `pserve production.ini`
-- In another shell, run the client with `neuralknight`
+- In another shell, run the client with `nknight`

 ## Architecture
 This app is written using Python 3.6, Pyramid, and Postgres, with Heroku as a deployment platform